Netflix/metaflow-docs/docs/metaflow/configuring-flows/config-driven-experimentation.md

 # Config-Driven Experimentation

 Usually, a `Config` determines *how* a run should behave.
-It is also possible to use configs, in conjuction with a configuration manager such as [Hydra](https://hydra.cc), to use configs to define *what* should be run.
+It is also possible to use configs, in conjunction with a configuration manager such as [Hydra](https://hydra.cc), to use configs to define *what* should be run.

 Hydra enables you to define and generate configuration sets that parameterize an entire suite of